vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 ### 4.2 Coupled vibration-dissociation-vibration (CVDV) model

-The CVDV model's default settings are as follows
+The default settings of the <dictval>CVDV</dictval> model are as follows

 ```c++
 chemistryVibrationCoupling